Bodega Vespucci

 El puerto de Santa Maria, Cadiz, Spain

-The Bodega Vespucci project consists of a transformation of an old wine cellar into a residential loft with three bedrooms, each with its own private bathroom.
+The Bodega Vespucci project consists of the transformation of an old bodega into a residential loft in Puerto de Santa Maria, the Cadiz region bordering the Atlantic Ocean.

 The access to the glass box is possible thanks to a new concrete staircase.
 The steps are materialized by rectangular blocks cantilevered against the side wall.
 They have been fixed in the concrete with steel reinforcing bars.
 This staircase reinforces the idea of floating elements.